Skip to main content

 Several off-campus site (e.g., high schools) require criminal background and/or fingerprinting in order to complete the clinical experience at the affiliated site.
 Students are responsible for these costs.

-Some clinical sites for Fellowship in Athletic Training I and II may require the student travel a significant distance.
+8. Clinical Sites: Some clinical sites for Fellowship in Athletic Training I and II may require the student travel a significant distance.
 All living expenses (ie, housing, food, transportation costs, etc.) will be the responsibility of the student.
-The program administrators will assist with administrative arrangments, but not financially.
+The program administrators will assist with administrative arrangements, but not financially.

 CAATE Accreditation